aidankeighron/educational-website/_posts/2025-04-09-Syllabus-To-CSV.md

 - How to setup and run a chrome extension.
 - How to call REST APIs and process their responses.
-- Create a basic UI with HTML and CSS
+- Create a basic UI with HTML and CSS.
-- Interact with DOM elements with JS
+- Interact with DOM elements with JS.

 **What you will make:**